johanz043/igotalotofphotos-v2/README.md

 - Added more photos

 ## What's coming?
-- Better interface for mobile devices
+- Updated interface for mobile devices
 - A more interactive interface and better designs
 - More photos!